Last updated on February 4th, 2020 at 11:53 am

 Start by cutting and weeding your labels.
 I used several colors of adhesive vinyl from Expressions Vinyl, one of my favorite vinyl shops.
 Unlike iron on vinyl, you do NOT need to mirror adhesive vinyl when cutting it—what you see is exactly what goes on the plastic.

 Need more tips and tricks for your Cricut?
-I have a HUGE course on using your Cricut!
+I have a HUGE membership community where you can learn to use your Cricut!

 Now you have a choice.
 You can cut one large piece of transfer tape (my preference when working with single-layer vinyl adhesive labels) or you can cut small pieces of transfer tape the size of your labels.